loujr/lou_documentation/lou-userguide.md

 ### What drives you nuts?

 When people are not flexible.
 Despite being rather quirky, I am always open to finding common ground and solutions to how to solve problems.
-Being in support, that is basically what I do 100% of my day is solve problems.
-Not being able to adapt to changing circumstances especially if its not _cannot_ but rather someone is _unwilling_ to do so.
-Really puts me in a bad head space.
+Being in support, that is basically what I do 100% of my day is solving problems.
+Not being able to adapt to changing circumstances, especially if its not _cannot_ but rather someone is _unwilling_ to do so, really puts me in a bad head space.

 ... but above all, I really really do not like being talked down to.
 That gets deep under my skin.